-G. David Dean is a member of both the Bankruptcy & Corporate Restructuring and Litigation Departments, resident in the firm’s Wilmington, Delaware Office and Deputy Co-Chair of the firm’s Bankruptcy & Corporate Restructuring Department.
-David focuses in the areas of complex Chapter 11 bankruptcy restructuring and litigation primarily in the Delaware Bankruptcy Court.
+G. David Dean is the head of the firm’s Wilmington, Delaware Office and Deputy Co-Chair of the firm’s Bankruptcy & Corporate Restructuring Department.
+David focuses in the areas of complex Chapter 11 bankruptcy restructuring and litigation.

 David regularly serves as lead counsel to debtors, official committees of unsecured creditors, and other major parties in Chapter 11 bankruptcy cases.
 David has also been appointed by the Office of the U.S. Trustee to serve as a Chapter 11 trustee.
 In these roles, David utilizes a unique combination of substantive bankruptcy knowledge and, when appropriate, superior litigation and trial skills allowing him to lead any type of bankruptcy matter with the utmost efficiency and effectiveness.
 He also works successfully with financially troubled clients to avoid bankruptcy or litigation before it arises.
 He has represented clients in a variety of industries including technology, manufacturing, real estate, retail, health care, advertising, events and entertainment.
 David also works as Delaware co-counsel on behalf of clients in a variety of cases.